Esther Chapter 4

 Transliteration:mārdᵊḵay Pronunciation; mor-dek-ah’-ee “little man” or “worshiper of Mars” cousin and adoptive father of queen Esther; son of Jair of the tribe of Benjamin; deliverer under Divine providence of the children of Israel from the destruction plotted by Haman the chief minister of Ahasuerus; institutor of the feast of Purim For more info click here

-4:11 for all the king’s servants, and the people of the king’s provinces know, that whoever, whether man or women, shall come to the king into the inner court, who is not called, there is one law of his, execution except such to whom the king shall hold out the golden scepter, so that he may live.
-But I have not been called to come in unto the king these thirty days.
+4:11 All the king’s slaves, and the people of the king’s provinces know, that anyone man or women, approaches to the king into the inner court, who is not summoned, there is but one law execution, except for the one to who the king shall hold out the golden scepter, so that he may live.
+But I have not been summoned to come to the king for thirty days.

 Transliteration:mārdᵊḵay Pronunciation; mor-dek-ah’-ee “little man” or “worshiper of Mars” cousin and adoptive father of queen Esther; son of Jair of the tribe of Benjamin; deliverer under Divine providence of the children of Israel from the destruction plotted by Haman the chief minister of Ahasuerus; institutor of the feast of Purim For more info click here